The Spin Gromov-Witten/Hurwitz correspondence for $\mathbb{P}^1$: Neutral fermions and spin Hurwitz numbers

 \subsubsection{A spin ELSV formula}

-The vacuum expectation formula allows for explicit computations of the correlation functions associated to spin Hurwitz numbers with completed cycles, which was proved to be equivalent to the Eynard--Orantin topological recursion by Alexandrov and Shadrin \cite{AS21}.
+The vacuum expectation formula allows for explicit computations of the correlation functions associated to spin Hurwitz numbers with completed cycles, which was proved to be equivalent to the Eynard--Orantin topological recursion by Alexandrov and Shadrin \cite{AS23}.
 Prior to their work, topological recursion for spin Hurwitz numbers was shown to be equivalent to an ELSV-type formula in \cite{GKL21}.
 We recall here the formula for $r = 2$ (i.e. spin $3$-completed cycles), which is the simplest instance of Hurwitz numbers with completed cycles in the spin case.

-\begin{theorem}[{\cite{GKL21,AS21}}] Spin Hurwitz numbers with $3$-completed cycles are given by
+\begin{theorem}[{\cite{GKL21,AS23}}] Spin Hurwitz numbers with $3$-completed cycles are given by

-where $\Lambda(t) = \sum_{i=1}^g t^i \lambda_i$ is the Chern polynomial of the Hodge bundle. \end{theorem}
+where $\Lambda(t) = \sum_{i=0}^g t^i \lambda_i$ is the Chern polynomial of the Hodge bundle. \end{theorem}

 The ELSV formula for higher $r$, which involved a product of the Chiodo class and the Witten $2$-spin class, can be found in \cite{GKL21}.

 It is useful to gather double Hodge integrals into generating series as follows.